awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 ```

 **Important**
-Using environment variables for the password is recommended to ensure no sensitive information is stored in the input file\.
+We recommend using environment variables for the password to ensure that no sensitive information is stored in the input file\.
 If your input file contains sensitive information, make sure that you delete it after use\.

 ### Create Multiple Secrets For Multiple Private Registries<a name="cmd-ecs-cli-registry-creds-up-example-2"></a>

 This example creates multiple secrets with the private registry credentials for multiple registries\.

 Create a private registry credentials file, named `creds_input.yml` that contains the credentials from two different private registries\.
-Each set of credentials will be used to create its own secret\.
+Each set of credentials are used to create its own secret\.
 This example also shows two different containers using one secret\.

 ```
 version: '1'